MRSA Claim: UK solicitor explains how to claim compensation if you have contracted MRSA in a hospital, care home or other healthcare environment

 4. Disposal of paper hospital gowns

-Paper hospital gowns can carry the MRSA virus – these gowns should be properly disposed of to prevent the risk of MRSA being spread nad to avoid a MRSA claim against the NHS Trust.
+Paper hospital gowns can carry the MRSA virus – these gowns should be properly disposed of to prevent the risk of MRSA being spread and to avoid a MRSA claim against the NHS Trust.

 When can you make a MRSA claim?